fabolze/SoAWebApp/UE5_Integration_Plan.md

 ### 3.1 Location Graph and Travel Planner
 - Create `BP_WorldGraphSubsystem` (World Subsystem) to ingest Locations plus LocationRoutes and build a directed, weighted graph.
 Cache adjacency lists keyed by Location ULID for fast lookups.
 - Add `BP_TravelPlanner` to compute optimal paths (Dijkstra or A* on route weights) and expose travel time, resource costs, and optional scenic variants.
 Support developer toggles (`Instant Travel`) and debug overlays.
+- Add a small travel tuning dataset (for example `FTravelTuningData` as a DataTable/DataAsset) so encounter odds and travel multipliers are fully data-driven and testable.
 - Store per-route metadata: travel time, stamina cost, vehicle type, environmental hazard level, encounter weight modifiers, requirements (`RequirementId`), and unlock conditions (for example a Flag gating a bridge).
 Use this to dynamically enable or disable edges at runtime.
 - Provide blueprint APIs: `FindBestRoute(FromSlug, ToSlug, TravelMode)`, `CanTravelRoute(RouteId)`, `GetTravelSummary(Path)`.
 - Supply a `BP_WorldMapWidget` that visualises nodes and edges, highlights locked routes, and surfaces encounter chances per segment.